-The shape of a true bell is derived from two basic forms: the cup and the hollow sphere.
-The cup form or "open" bell is more common and is used in a great variety of profiles for almost all kinds of Western European tower bells.
-The sides of this form flare out from the top slightly for two-thirds of their length and then more rapidly towards the bottom.
+The shape of a traditional bell is based on two fundamental forms: the cup and the hollow sphere.
+The cup form, also known as the "open" bell, is more prevalent and is employed in various profiles for the majority of Western European tower bells.
+In this design, the sides gently flare out from the top for about two-thirds of their length, then broaden more dramatically towards the bottom.

-The hollow sphere form or "closed bell" is of the same ancient origin and appears in as many varieties of shape as the open bell.
-The bell's sound it produced by a loose pellet enclosed inside.
-A representative example of the closed bell is the sleighbell (French: grelot, German: Schlittenglocke).
+The hollow sphere form, or "closed bell," shares an equally ancient origin and is available in as many shape variations as the open bell.
+The sound of the closed bell is produced by a loose pellet that moves within its interior.
+A well-known example of this type is the sleigh bell (French: grelot, German: Schlittenglocke).

-The closed bell is far more complex acoustically than any other vibrating body intended for musical purposes, and its manufacture presents daunting challenges.
-The shape of a common open bell consists of a head or "vertex," shoulders, waist, the "sound bow," the "lip" or rim as the lower edge and the open "mouth."
-With the increase in flare at the outside there is also an increase of the thickness of the bell's wall.
-The maximum thickness occur near the rim where the clapper or hammer strikes the bell, called the sound bow.
+Acoustically, the closed bell is considerably more complex than other musical instruments, posing significant manufacturing challenges.
+The structure of a typical open bell includes various parts: the head or "vertex," shoulders, waist, the "sound bow," and the "lip" or rim at the lower edge, leading to the open "mouth."
+As the bell's flare increases outwardly, so does the thickness of the bell wall.
+This thickness reaches its maximum near the rim, precisely where the clapper or hammer strikes—an area known as the sound bow.

-The device which serves to attach or suspend the bell is normally a loop or crossed loops ("crown") at the vertex, although in many modern bells it is simply a bolt hole.
-The sound is produced either by the clapper (usually a rod with a knob) that strikes the sound bow from inside (mainly used by the keyboard for manual playing or by swinging the bell), or with a hammer, striking on the outside (used by the automatic clock chime mechanism).
-The hammer is usually permanently affixed close to the bell and is activated by remote control.
-This all means that the carillon bells do not move in performance.
+The mechanism for attaching or suspending the bell is usually a loop or crossed loops ("crown") at the vertex, although many modern bells simply use a bolt hole.
+The sound is generated either by an internal clapper, typically a rod with a knob, which strikes the sound bow (commonly used for manual playing or swinging the bell), or by an external hammer, activated by the automatic clock chime mechanism.
+This hammer is usually fixed near the bell and operated via remote control.
+Consequently, in a carillon performance, the bells themselves do not move.